 It's obvious to me that these pigtailed actresses are, well, acting.
 As an Asian woman, I can say conclusively that penises do not make me cry.
 Erika Nishimori, a part-time Japanese porn actress, confirms that the giggly reluctance and pitchy shrieks are part of the job.
 "I play embarrassing gestures.
 It is acting to cry and be scared," she says.
 "I am making it so that men get excited.
 There are few such things in truth."

 So there we have it: Asian porn isn't real life.
-But like every other flavor of porn that hyper-sexualizes women, distorted portrayals of Asian women could shape beliefs about what Asian women are really like.
+But like every other flavour of porn that hyper-sexualises women, distorted portrayals of Asian women could shape beliefs about what Asian women are really like.
 A recent study from the UK revealed that the majority of boys believed porn was realistic.
 What could this mean for Asian porn aficionados?
-According to Dr Elena Martellozzo, co-author of the study and criminologist at Middlesex University, "If boys are repeatedly exposed to pornography where women are extremely subservient and submissive, it can be argued that they may have inappropriate expectations of women in their sexual relationship."
+According to Dr. Elena Martellozzo, co-author of the study and criminologist at Middlesex University, "If boys are repeatedly exposed to pornography where women are extremely subservient and submissive, it can be argued that they may have inappropriate expectations of women in their sexual relationship."
 To make matters worse, the submissive stereotype also thrives in mainstream media, where Asian women in theatre, films, books and TV are consistently characterized as subservient, vulnerable, hyper-sexual creatures.

 The discomfort of misrepresentation runs deep here.
 Perhaps toes or clowns turn you on; and fine: your sexy time is your own business if it's consensual and no one's getting hurt.
-But I'm not so cool with people being sexually attracted to Asian women if that attraction is fueled by beliefs that we're delicate flowers, exotic but unthreatening, shy but open to coercion, servile and, perhaps most troublingly of all, childlike.
+But I'm not so cool with people being sexually attracted to Asian women if that attraction is fuelled by beliefs that we're delicate flowers, exotic but unthreatening, shy but open to coercion, servile and, perhaps most troublingly of all, childlike.